jackmcc08/makers-bank-test/coach_feedback.md

 - [ ] Ideally, the user wouldn’t be required to or even be able to specify the date of transaction - what if they doctored it?
 Again, removing set_date removes another potential source of invalid user inputs.
 You should be able to automatically determine the date that a transaction should have at the point where the user calls withdraw or deposit.
 In tests, you can stub methods onn the Date class to control the date when needed.

-- [ ] You shouldn’t need to store the balance separately in an instance variable.
+- [x] You shouldn’t need to store the balance separately in an instance variable.
 It duplicates state since you’re already storing balances in each transaction.
 Duplicating state can easily lead to bugs creeping in where the different values go out of sync.
+  - refactored out the \@balance instance variable.
+Instead current balance is read off the last record stored.

 - [ ] You’ve used error codes and strings to flag when something goes wrong.
 That works but is more cumbersome and hard to follow than using exceptions, which is the more common approach to reacting to invalid states/inputs.
 Exceptions automatically interrupt execution and can be caught if you want to perform specific actions in response to an exception: https://rollbar.com/guides/ruby-raising-exceptions/, https://www.rubyguides.com/2019/06/ruby-rescue-exceptions/.